maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 As the Question Note, you might like to consider just takeing the first item from each list, for example:

     @maplist(first,ta)@.
-Correnot ct answer is @tac@.
+The correct answer is @tac@.

 This note stores both the correct answer and the order shown to the student without the clutter of the `true/false` values or the optional display strings.
-Remember, random versions of a question are considered to be the same if and only if the question note is t he same, so the random order must be part of the question note if you shuffle the options.
+Remember, random versions of a question are considered to be the same if and only if the question note is the same, so the random order must be part of the question note if you shuffle the options.

 ## Dealing with strings in MCQ ##